bishalk21/CodingPractice/javascript/complete-javascript/02-Fundamentals-Part-2/05-arrays.md

 - Access an element in an array
 - Delete an element from an array

+Arrays are a special type of object.
+They are a list of values, but the values don't have to be the same type.
+Arrays are zero-indexed, meaning the first element in the array is at index 0.

 Let's say that we have a list of ingredients for a kickin' grilled cheese (code along in console):

 ```javascript